Auguste Rodin

 The Age of Bronze

-A young officer was the model for this sculpture, which provided the first great succès de scandale, or "success of a scandal," of Rodin's career.
+The Age of Bronze is the earliest surviving example of a life-sized sculpture by Rodin.
+He began working on it before leaving for Italy in late 1875 and completed it after his return the following year.
+A young army telegraphist named Auguste Neyt was the model for this sculpture, providing the first great succès de scandale ("success of a scandal") of Rodin's career.
 The composition and rough surface of the figure were unconventional by academic standards.
-The subject also remained obscure - the title only vaguely suggesting classical art - and prompted confusion among critics; rather than clothe his image of man in respected symbolism, Rodin had presented a common man, naked.
-But controversy ultimately centered on allegations that the piece was a direct cast from the body rather than a modeled sculpture.
-The allegations were a testament to Rodin's technical skills, though the suggestion that he had somehow cheated heartily offended the sculptor, who was able to disprove the claim with photographs of his model.
+The subject also remained obscure - the title only vaguely suggesting classical art - and prompted confusion among critics: rather than clothe his image of man in respected symbolism, Rodin had presented a common man, naked (Rothenstein suggests that Neyt's left hand originally held a staff, possibly to support himself "during his endless posing").

 Bronze - The Metropolitan Museum of Art, New York